aleguy02/ReceiptiPy/README.md

 ![ReceiptiPy](https://socialify.git.ci/aleguy02/ReceiptiPy/image?description=1&font=Jost&language=1&name=1&owner=1&pattern=Plus&stargazers=1&theme=Dark)

-# Welcome to ReceiptiPy
+# What is SpotiPy?

-ReceiptiPy is a web app that lets users get a list of their top tracks from the past month!
-This project is my Python/Flask adaptation/reimagining of [Receiptify](https://github.com/michellexliu/receiptify), a popular web app originally made in JavaScript/Express.
+Logging into SpotiPy lets you see my top ten tracks in the past month!
+Inspired by Receiptify, I made SpotiPy to jump deploying a Flask app to a VPS from a Docker container.

 ## Tech Stack